Fighter Aircraft Overview

 1. While JG 1 is a virtual representation of a mid-to-late war daylight fighter unit, JG 1 pilots will often fly training or multi-engined aircraft in a variety of operational tasks.

 2. When flying these training or multi-engined aircraft, full and active members of the squadron are still entitled to have at least one personal paint scheme per aircraft.
+These paint schemes can have personal emblems and markings as normal.

 3. However, because the historical JG 1 never flew these types, an addendum is needed to the Paint Pack in order to cover non-fighter aircraft.